 Lego has official Advent calendars, too.
-But in my opinion the options for each day are not very exciting.
-Once I’m less worried about Little Pea losing all the tiny pieces, I’d love to get this Santa’s Workshop set and break it down for building over the course of the month.
+But in my opinion, the options for each day are not very exciting.
+Once I’m less worried about Little Pea losing all the tiny pieces, I’d love to get a Santa’s Workshop style set and break it down for building over the course of the month.

 3. Shrinky Dinks:

 Last year I filled it with these festive Santa’s Workshop Shrinky Dinks.
 The girls would color a few small pieces each day and then we’d bake them off in batches over the weekend.
 It was a super fun way to string the activity out over the course of the month.

 4. Decorate a Christmas Tree Stickers: